hkcountryman/capstone-bot/README.md

 Notice that some of the values of the environment variables are left up to you to populate:

-- `TWILIO_NUMBER`: your sandbox phone number with no punctuation except for the "+" before the country code, e.g., if the number is 1(200)555-5555, use "+12005555555"
+- `TWILIO_NUMBER`: the Twilio sandbox phone number with no punctuation except for the "+" before the country code
 - `TWILIO_ACCOUNT_SID`: your account SID from your Twilio Console's "Get Set Up" page (see below)
 - `TWILIO_AUTH_TOKEN`: your account auth token, also from your "Get Set Up" page